Home » Thank You

 Lynn Dunn of Stamptastic Designs is our creator!
 Thank you, Lynn.

 I made a Valentines Day card since I had all those supplies sitting at my work table, and then I used the same design for February thank you cards.
 Another sincere thank you to all those who ordered in February!
-The home office announced that shipping goes up April 1st so you may want to order now to save a little.
-Shipping will be $7.95 or 11% of the order whichever is larger.
+Oops….
+That’s why I have you!

 I used the ‘Always In My Heart’ stamp set for Be My Valentine on a banner die cut from the Floral Heart Dies.
 The paper is the ‘Sweet Talk’ Designer Series Paper in the mini catalog.
 I fussy cut candies for the inside.
 The Happy Valentine’s Day fits so perfectly in the opening and is from the retired ‘Heartfelt’ stamp set.
 The ribbon is the Faux Linen Real Red ribbon from the mini catalog.